 It is common for many to use a capacitor connected between the active (live) lead and neutral.
 This can provide some useful attenuation of mains borne noise.
 The capacitor must always be rated for mains AC usage (typically 275V AC) - a DC capacitor will fail sooner or later regardless of rated voltage and should never be used.
 'X' class capacitors are the only devices that are rated for continuous duty in this role, and may be mandatory in many countries.

 In some cases, a capacitor may be used between live or neutral and earth (particularly in the US).
 This is especially common in some older guitar amplifiers, and the capacitor is switched to either mains supply lead to allow the user to select the lowest noise position.
-Since 630V DC (sometimes only 400V DC) capacitors are generally used, these will fail - especially at 220 or 240 volts AC.
+To amplifier service people, these are commonly known as 'death caps', and for a very good reason.
+Since 630V DC (sometimes only 400V DC) capacitors are generally used, they will fail - especially at 220 or 240 volts AC.
 DC capacitors are totally unsuited to continuous AC duty - failure is guaranteed at 230V, and the only unanswered question is when.
 In some cases, a capacitor may be used from both active and neutral to earth.
 This is an extremely dangerous practice, and is illegal in many countries.
 Generally, I do not recommend or condone the use of capacitors from any mains connection to safety or chassis earth.
 Indeed, under some circumstances these caps can cause residual current devices (RCDs - safety switches) to trip.
 The use of any capacitor between mains and the chassis places the user at risk of electric shock if the chassis is not connected to safety earth.

-As a result, almost all modern switchmode supplies (including double-insulated) use 'Y'-class (supposedly intrinsically safe) capacitors from active and neutral to the output - which may or may not be earthed.
-These caps are low value, but still cause the output to float at half the mains voltage.
+As a result, almost all modern switchmode supplies (including double-insulated) use 'Y-class' (supposedly safe under all foreseeable circumstances) capacitors from active and neutral to the output - which may or may not be earthed.
+These caps are low value (no more than 5nF), but still cause the output to float at half the mains voltage.
 This practice has already seen the demise of many PC sound card input stages (amongst other things), and will continue to do so.
 The reasons for this are described in Worldwide Ban Looms for External Transformers.

 Some overseas manufacturers (use your imagination as to which country might be responsible) have even decided not to bother with the nuisance of Y caps, and I have seen standard 1kV ceramics used in this role.
 This can only be described as very scary - especially since anyone can become an importer these days, and sell on auction sites.
 Most are completely unaware of mandatory requirements which vary from one country to the next, so no safety tests are performed at all.

-These power supplies (all external PSUs in fact) are prescribed articles in Australia, and are subject to mandatory electrical safety testing.
+These power supplies (all external PSUs in fact) are classified as 'prescribed articles' in Australia, and are subject to mandatory electrical safety testing.
 Because people implicitly trust the power supply not to kill them (a not unreasonable expectation) it's important to ensure that it won't.
 The tests are designed to ensure to the best of anyone's ability that no failure can cause the output or any exposed metal to become live, and that the PSU cannot catch on fire, emit smoke, or melt the casing to expose live parts.